CitrineInformatics/jpif/README.md

 This package includes java objects for all items in the Physical Information File (PIF).
 Files formatted in the PIF schema can be serialized and deserialized using included methods.

+## Compilation

+It is possible to build a jar for this package using `mvn clean install`.

+An uber jar containing all of the dependencies can be created using `mvn clean install -Pvalidator`.
+This jar can in turn be executed using `java -jar jpif-validator.jar path/to/pif [max records to validate]` in order to validate the content of a file that contains PIF records.

 ## Usages